hwgordon247/CV/README.md

 ## Interests

 - Sports: Avid cyclist both on and off road.
 Competed in inter school cycling velodrome competition.
 Keen windsurfer and sailor and compete on a yearly basis at Falmouth Race Week.
-Play hockey and a member of the gymnastics squad for my college at university.
+Hockey and a member of the gymnastics squad for my college at university.
 - Travelling: Backpacked through India, Asia and Australasia.
 - Charity Work: Organised and cycled the final 500km of the Camino de Santiago pilgrimage, raising £600 for the ‘Reach Rwanda’ charity in 2009.
 Organised and cycled 2250 km from Budapest to Amsterdam via Zurich in a month. £500 was raised for ‘Cancer Research’ during this expedition in 2013.